hitchh1k3r/ld28/README.md

-ld28_practice
+ld28
 =============

-LD28 Warmup
+LD28 Game

-This is a game about something, alegedly!
+This is a game about something, alegedly, eventually....